vasilakisfil/Introspected-REST/README.md

  * No attributes description

-To sum up, it doesn't entirely follow `REST` model while it requires both documentation and multi-fold human interaction.
+To sum up, it doesn't entirely follow `REST` model while it requires both documentation and multi-fold human factor.

 ### 7.3.
 [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08)
 HAL was created by Mike Kelly in 2012.